JubothoRepositories/TechnicalTest/ReadMe.md

  - strict validation rules (with fluent validation), I try to never allow on object to exist in an invalid state, which saves tons of worries and further validations after creations
  - read-only domain objects, which again - saves tons of worries and further validations after creations

- - the repository pattern, which allows me to separates the data access logic and the business logic.
  - Microsoft.Extensions.DependencyInjection for Dependency Injection
  - some elements of the DDD Rich Domain Model, which means I will have cross refferences between the aggregate root and the objects belonging to the same aggregate
  - sealed for class when I don't think someone would like to inherit it.
 I beleave that the defautl should be sealed and 'unseal' or something should exist to explicitly mark when you want a class to be inheritable

  I am not using
+ - the classical repository pattern, which allows me to separates the data access logic and the business logic.
+In this app, the IStore interface is used as both repository and service, but I am not making distinct repository interface and implementation because of simplicity, but a real implementation would be better if the service and repository are two different concepts
  - async/await because the contract in the assignment is synchronous
  - logging, but I could add it very easy with DI again - nlog or serilog, but not log4net, it's so not elegant
  - more than one implementation of service/repository. but I could add more implementations very easy, for example ef core in memory (https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/in-memory)